-Below we list the projects on offer for commencement in 2021, organised by research area.
+Below we list the projects on offer, organised by research area.

 Click for options.
 Projects will display that match all filters selected across categories.
 If multiple choices are made within a filter category, results will display that match any option selected.

 - Accretion Physics and Slow Transients

 - The Development of a Dedicated Low-Frequency Passive Radar Array for Space Domain Awareness

 - Protecting semiconductor devices and systems from high power microwave radiation effects

 - Metamaterials for radio astronomy engineering